-Even when properly made, char cloth will not catch a spark when it’s wet or damp.
+Char cloth will not catch a spark when wet even when properly made.
 The humidity from the air can enter the container you use to hold the char cloth.

 If this doesn’t work, then one of the other reasons is probably to blame.